wgao19/anyhowly-rocks/README.md

 - List of extra things remember to do
   - Demo the site we created, introduce people to more possibilities

-## Source code

-The site includes one branch for each step / feature we want people to build in this workshop.
-We'll roughly follow this:

-- 0-initial-commit
-- 1-up-and-running
-- 2-1-add-a-custom-page
-- 2-2-add-header-to-layout
-- 2-3-post-listing
-- 2-3-use-layout-in-custom-page
-- 2-4-add-intro-to-layout
-- 2-layout
-- 3-queries
-- 4-1-use-sass-and-css-module
-- 4-2-styling-with-sass-and-css-modules
-- 4-3-basic-typesetting
-- 4-4-typography
-- 4-5-customize-typography-theme
-- 4-styling

 ## Contributing

-Contributions to this repo in any form (content, site, workshop material) are welcome and much appreciated!
+Contributions to this repo (including content about climbing :D) are welcome and much appreciated!

 ## Other Nonsense